ketch-com/ketch-react-native/package/README.md

 ## Usage

-See our [Getting Started](https://developers.ketch.com/v3.0/docs/ketch-react-native-sdk-getting-started) and [Technical Documentation](https://developers.ketch.com/v3.0/docs/ketch-react-native-sdk-reference) documentation for usage instructions.
+See Our [Example](https://github.com/ketch-com/ketch-react-native/tree/main/example#readme) for a full example of how to use this library.

 ## License